-From the very first year of the project, the value of relationship building was a prominent theme and underscored the need to be authentic, inclusive, and thoughtful in engaging with community partners (Gupta, Nock, LaMarca, & Ardalan, 2019).
-Although time-consuming, effortful, and emotionally challenging, this approach was identified as a prerequisite to enable any specific project outcomes, (e.g., science literacy and its application to protect local ecology).
-Getting to know partners whose environmental values and priorities differed from that of the aquariums (e.g., needing healthy green spaces, improved air quality) drew attention to the environmental justice needs that are prime concerns that needed to be addressed.
+From the very first year of the project, the value of relationship building was a prominent theme and underscored the need for ISLCs to be authentic, inclusive, and thoughtful in engaging with community partners (Gupta, Nock, LaMarca, & Ardalan, 2019).
+Although time-consuming, effortful, and emotionally challenging, this approach was identified as a prerequisite to enable specific project outcomes, (e.g., science literacy and its application to protect local ecology).
+Getting to know partners whose environmental values and priorities differed from that of the aquariums (e.g., needing healthy green spaces, improved air quality) drew attention to the communities' environmental justice needs that are prime concerns that needed to be addressed.

-The extent to which a potential collaboration could help tackle those goals, depended on acknowledging the divergent affordances that community members held in relation to their ecological environment as found in discourse on environmental narratives (Fraser, Gupta, &Krasny, 2014).
-Relatedly, a level of cultural competence was essential, where those of a dominant view recognized, respected and fostered mutual understandings of each other's perspectives (Gupta, Fraser, Rank, 2014).
-We noted these themes starting to develop at the end of the first year, as the community and aquarium partners developed public-facing events, each organization leveraging their expertise or assets in unique ways.
+The extent to which a potential collaboration could help tackle those goals depended on acknowledging the divergent affordances that community members held in relation to their ecological environment as found in discourse on environmental narratives (Fraser, Gupta, & Krasny, 2014).
+Relatedly, a level of cultural competence was essential, where those differing views recognized, respected, and fostered mutual understandings of each other's perspectives (Gupta, Fraser, Rank, 2014).
+These themes started to develop at the end of the first year, as the community and aquarium partners developed public-facing events, and each organization leveraged their expertise or assets in unique ways.

 As the project neared completion in the time of the multiple crises of 2020, the importance of cultural competence was further emphasized.
-The systemic inequalities in access to health, safety, and a wholesome quality of life received national attention, bringing to light those same issues in the community contexts where the ISLCs aimed to foster partnerships.
+The systemic inequalities in access to health, safety, and a quality of life received national attention, bringing to light those same issues in the community contexts where the ISLCs aimed to foster partnerships.
 This led to renewed interest in developing strategies and approaches to enter into partnerships with humility and transparency, acknowledging the power differences apparent between the partner organizations, and taking an anti-racist stance by aquarium partners who remained after the multiple rounds of layoffs.